jthmiller/shell-novice/_episodes/06-script.md

 and a bit of editing to clean up the output and save it as a shell script.

-## Nelle's Pipeline: Creating a Script
+## Pipeline: Creating a Script

-Nelle's supervisor insisted that all her analytics must be reproducible.
+When your data analysis pipeline requires some lines of bash code, you want to make text files of that code to make it reproducible.
 The easiest way to capture all the steps is in a script.

-First we return to Nelle's data directory:
+First change directories to the gyre data folder:
 ```
 $ cd ../north-pacific-gyre/2012-07-03/
 ```
 {: .language-bash}

-She runs the editor and writes the following:
+Run an editor to write calculating stats for data files:

 ~~~
 # Calculate stats for data files.